neothXT/Snowdrop/README.md

 ### Request Execution

-Upon expanding macros, Netty creates a class `MyEndpointService` which implements `MyEndpoint` protocol and generates all the functions you declared.
+Upon expanding macros, Snowdrop creates a class `MyEndpointService` which implements `MyEndpoint` protocol and generates all the functions you declared.

 ```Swift
 class MyEndpointService: MyEndpoint {